GameTec-live/ChameleonUltraGUI/README.md

 ## Contributing
 Contributions are welcome, most stuff that needs to be done can either be found in our [issues](https://github.com/GameTec-live/ChameleonUltraGUI/issues) or on the [Project board](https://github.com/users/GameTec-live/projects/2)

+## Translations

+If you want to collaborate by adding your language to the application, you can do it through [our Crowdin project](https://crowdin.com/project/chamaleonultragui).

 ## Screenshots
 ![Connect Page](/screenshots/1.png)
 ![Home Page](/screenshots/2.png)